Cyrus and John

 Their feast day is celebrated by the Copts on the sixth day of Tobi, corresponding to 31 January, the day also observed by the Eastern Orthodox Church; on the same day they are commemorated in the Roman Martyrology.
-The Eastern Orthodox Church celebrate also the finding and translation of their relics on 28 June.
+The Eastern Orthodox Church also celebrate the finding and translation of their relics on 28 June.

 Life and historicity

 The principal source of information regarding the life, passion and miracles of Sts.
 John and Cyrus is the encomium written by Sophronius, Patriarch of Jerusalem (d.
 638).
 Of the birth, parents, and first years of the saints we know nothing.
 According to the Arabic "Synaxarium", compiled by Michael, Bishop of Athrib and Malig, Cyrus and John were both Alexandrians; this, however, is contradicted by other documents in which it is said that Cyrus was a native of Alexandria and John of Edessa.

 Cyrus

 Cyrus practised the art of medicine, and had a workshop (ergasterium) which was afterwards transformed into a temple (church) dedicated to Shadrach, Meshach, and Abednego.
 He ministered to the sick gratis and at the same time laboured with all the ardour of an apostle of the Faith, and won many from pagan superstition.
 He would say, “Whoever wishes to avoid being ill should refrain from sin, for sin is often the cause of bodily illness.”
 This took place under the Emperor Diocletian.
 Denounced to the prefect of the city he fled to Arabia where he took refuge in a town near the sea called Tzoten.
 There, having received the tonsure and assumed the monastic habit, he abandoned medicine and began a life of asceticism.